 - even drive action

 And overall increases attention, because the format feels inviting and trustworthy to the consumer.
-Let’s not forget; “attention” is the first letter in the old, trusted and - more than ever - relevant AIDA model.
+Let’s not forget; “attention” is the first letter in the old, trusted and - more than ever - relevant about the AIDA model.

 Conversational formats help create a media landscape full of willing and compliant customer interactions.
 As a result, marketers can jump over hurdles like ad blockers, scrambled e-mail addresses, VPNs and incognito modes to effectively reach their target audience.